Frequently Asked Questions

 - Staff, Scoutmasters and MB Counselors — $50.00

-Can I get a refund if my boys do not show up to camp?
+Can I get a refund if a Scouts does not attend an entire week or does not show up at all?

-Your troop will receive a refund if a boy cannot come to camp.
-Refunds cannot be given if a boy leaves camp early.
+Your troop will receive a refund if a Scout cannot come to camp.
+If a Scout needs to come to camp late because of school, indicate this on the registration form and their fee will be prorated.
+Refunds cannot be given if a Scout leaves camp early.

 Are troops required to fill out a Tour and Activity Plan?